thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 ```
 Restart node-scout with the following command, then retry the [set-config command]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#set-config-command).

-`$ sudo systemctl restart node-scout`
+    $ sudo systemctl restart node-scout

-The command output should be the following:
+The command output should no longer have a warning:
 ```
 $ cat nodes.config | tscli cluster set-config